INDEPENDENT PURCHASING COOPERATIVE

 Independent Purchasing Cooperative, Inc. (“IPC”) is the host of and manages www.ipcoop.com and www.mysubwaycareer.com (together, the “Websites”).
 IPC is an independent non-profit purchasing cooperative which is owned by and provides services to Subway® Franchisees around the world (the “Subway® Franchisees”).

 IPC’s privacy practices are consistent with U.S. law, Canada’s Personal Information Protection and Electronic Documents Act, and other applicable law, including the European Union’s General Data Protection Regulation (“GDPR”), which governs the collection, storage, use, and transfer of personal information for European Union residents.
-IPC’s privacy practices are also consistent with U.S. Department of Commerce Privacy Shield requirements regarding the collection, storage, use, and transfer of personal information from the European Economic Area, and it is Self-Certified under the Privacy Shield Framework.
+IPC also complies with the EU-U.S. Privacy Shield Framework and Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union and Switzerland to the United States, as discussed below.

 IPC acts as both a controller and processor of your Personal Information within the meaning of the GDPR.
 The legal bases for IPC’s processing of your Personal Information is your general and express consent as detailed herein and IPC’s pursuit of legitimate business interests.